After a ‘crazy’ two weeks of travel and overseas competition, Mercedes Russell is back to give the Storm needed depth

 What a wild two weeks for Mercedes Russell.

-In the span of 10 days, she played in the Turkey’s Women’s Basketball Super League championship game, flew 20 hours from Istanbul, Turkey to the West Coast, made a quick stop home in Springfield, Ore. to visit with family members, quarantined six days in Seattle and finally made her long-awaited season debut with the Storm on Thursday night.
+In the span of 10 days, she played in the Turkey’s Women’s Basketball Super League championship game, flew 20 hours from Istanbul, Turkey, to the West Coast, made a quick stop home in Springfield, Oregon, to visit with family members, quarantined six days in Seattle and finally made her long-awaited season debut with the Storm on Thursday night.

 “It’s been crazy,” said Russell, who played in Turkey with Storm teammate Epiphanny Prince.
 “We just literally got back a few days ago.
 We’re probably still a little bit jet-lagged honestly.